serokell/blog-posts/Alex and Happy Part 2/article.md

 Notice that we have generalized `dec` to accept not only integers but any expression.
 Furthermore, we make it so that `dec`'s range starts from the start point of `let` and ends at the end point of `exp`.

-We've omitted the type annotation for the declaration (inserting `Nothing` in its place) as well as the function arguments, but we will fill those in shortly.
+We've omitted the type annotation for the declaration (inserting `Nothing` in its place) as well as the function arguments, but we'll fill those in shortly.

 At the top of your file, do the following substitution: